A geometric Schur functor: Introduction

 This paper has been a long time coming and so the author had a number of years to benefit from useful conversations and deep insights from many people.
-He would like to thank in particular: David Ben-Zvi for continued support and advice and Daniel Juteau whose thesis was a source of inspiration for much of this paper.
-Thanks as well to Pramod Achar, Dennis Gaitsgory, Joel Kamnitzer, David Helm, David Nadler, Catharina Stroppel, Geordie Williamson, Zhiwei Yun, and Xinwen Zhu.
+He would like to thank in particular: David Ben-Zvi for continued support and advice, Daniel Juteau whose thesis was a source of inspiration for much of this paper, Pramod Achar for encouragement, Geordie Williamson for comments on a draft of the paper and an anonymous referee for a careful reading and many helpful comments.
+Thanks as well to Dennis Gaitsgory, Joel Kamnitzer, David Helm, David Nadler, Catharina Stroppel, Zhiwei Yun, and Xinwen Zhu.